The Ultimate Playbook for HOA Meetings

 Set clear ground rules early, include time limits, and establish expectations for respectful dialogue.

-Reschedule or convert the meeting to an informational session.
+Reschedule or convert the meeting to an informational session with the owners to answer questions.

 Whether you can or not will depend on your state’s regulations.
 Nevertheless, most guidelines for notice, participation, and voting are still applicable.